PIX3LFLUX/HSmartKArt-EE/README.md

 file and can be changed by editing the configuration file.
 The subtopic `config` is fixed and serves as configuration channel.

-**NOTE**:	The topic on which the new configuration file needs to be published is determined
-			by the value of the <DEVICE> tag in the old configuration file.
+**NOTE**: The topic on which the new configuration file needs to be published is determined by the value of the XML tag `<DEVICE>` in the old configuration file.

 ### Server
 To use the server for developing Python applications with JupyterLab open a browser and enter